wrritam/full_stack_assessment_skeleton/docs/README.md

 - **task** :
   - gives a list of tasks that MUST be accomplished by you
-  - the tasks are not set-in-stone you may alter them if you wish to, but only _reasonably_
   - also tells you what are the must-have features in your solution
   - tasks marked with [<ins>**extra**</ins>] are not necessary, consider them as bonus problems

 - **techstack instructions**: